 6. Changing Education Level or Program: If you decide that you would like to change your field of study or change your academic level of study (e.g., from bachelor’s to master’s degree), you must visit OIA before you make any changes.

-8. Employment: You are permitted to work up to 20 hours a week while school is in session.
+8. Employment: You are permitted to work up to 20 hours a week while College is in session.
 Full time on-campus employment is permitted during university vacation periods as long as you were enrolled full-time for the previous term and intend to be full-time the following term.
 You must contact OIA for approval of any on-campus employment.
 Do not accept any unauthorized employment.
 In the event of economic hardship or interest in part-time practical training, please contact OIA immediately to discuss appropriate options.

 9. Off-campus employment requires special authorization.
 In the event of economic hardship or interest in part-time practical training, please contact OIA immediately to discuss appropriate options.
 Do not accept any unauthorized employment.